mdholm/ed/_texts/Dialogue_Fielding_Swift.md

 Swift.
 WOULD you think there was humour——
-if  a blackguard in the &#017;treet &#017;hould pull
+if  a blackguard in the ſtreet ſhould pull
 down his breeches and shew you his dirty——
-If you would, then there is humour in Tris&#017;-
+If you would, then there is humour in Trisſ-
 tram Shandy.

 Fielding.
-How the devil can the town be &#017;o absurd
+How the devil can the town be ſo absurd
 then, as to put this man in competition with
 you and me.